reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 * Supports convolutional neural network (for computer vision) and recurrent neural network (for sequence processing).
 Can combine them.
 * Can make any network structure: From General Adversarial Network(GAN) to Neural Turing Machine, and etc....

+### Keras, Tensorflow, Theano, and CNTK
+**Keras** is a model-level library that provides high-level elements for making deep learning models.
+It does not treat low-level operations such as tensor operation or differentiation, but instead uses tensor library which is provided by Keras backend engine.
+Keras doe not depend on just one tensor library.
+It has module structure, and several backend engines are in sync with it.